ugr-sail/sinergym/docs/source/pages/environments.rst

 .. literalinclude:: ../../../sinergym/data/variables/5ZoneAutoDXVAV_spaces.cfg
     :language: xml

+As can be seen in *5ZoneAutoDXVAV_spaces.cfg*, for example, the **year, month, day and hour** of the simulation are not included for each timestep.
+However, they do appear in the definition of the observation spaces in *5ZoneAutoDXVAV_spaces.cfg* and, therefore, as part of the state returned by the environment.
+This is because they are not variables recognizable by the simulator as such (Energyplus) and Sinergym does the calculations and adds them in the states returned as output by the environment.
+This feature is common to all environments available in Sinergym and all supported building designs.

 This gives you the possibility of playing with different observation/action spaces in discrete and continuous environments in order to study how this affects the resolution of a building problem.
 Inner each environment it is known what configuration file must read and spaces will be defined automatically, so you should not worry about anything.